 Most Overrated Story of the Year: Bret Favre’s “comeback”

-I’ll be remised if I didn’t put the blame on this fiasco square on the shoulders of the “mother ship” of sports, otherwise known and self acclaimed “Worldwide leader in sports”.
+I’ll be remised if I didn’t put the blame on this fiasco square on the shoulders of the “mother ship” of sports, otherwise known and self-acclaimed “Worldwide leader in sports”.
 ESPN followed Favre as if he were some sort of figure that would change and evolve the world as we know it.
 Breaking updates.
 Constant polls.
 Coverage of him working out.
-And yes, yes, a helicopter view of him arriving to Viking headquarters.
+And yes, yes, a helicopter view of him arriving at Viking headquarters.
 Really?
 It still baffles me today.
-He came back…again, like we all knew he would.
+He came back…again like we all knew he would.
 Overrated indeed

-Honorable Mention – Nadye Suleman aka Octomom and Balloon Boy
+Honorable Mention – Nadya Suleman aka Octomom and Balloon Boy

 Invention of the Year: Twitter